hypermodeinc/modus/CONTRIBUTING.md

 ### Opening a pull request

-When you're ready, open a pull request.
+When you're ready, open a pull request against the `main` branch in the Modus repo.
 Include a clear, detailed description of the changes you've made.
 Be sure to add and update tests and docs as needed.

 We do our best to respond to PRs within a few days.
 If you've not heard back, feel free to ping on Discord.